 A hands-on lab introducing you to the high performance and high availability Amazon Aurora database engine.

 Learn how to rewind a MySQL Aurora RDS database using Backtrack.
 Backtrack can seamlessly restore your database in minutes and lets you move back and forth to examine data changes in detail.

 This course looks at the different encryption mechanisms that can be utilized across different AWS Database services, thereby enhancing the security posture and protection of your data.

 This course explores how to use automation when creating Amazon RDS databases.
 It includes using AWS Secrets Manager for increasing the security of provisioned resources by limiting human intervention.

 Learn how to listen to DynamoDB update streams and process batches of records with AWS Lambda to augment your database behavior.

-Exam: Working with AWS Databases
+Final Exam: Working with AWS Databases

-Stuart has been working within the IT industry for two decades covering a huge range of topic areas and technologies, from data centre and network infrastructure design, to cloud architecture and implementation.
+Stuart has been working within the IT industry for two decades covering a huge range of topic areas and technologies, from data center and network infrastructure design, to cloud architecture and implementation.

-To date Stuart has created over 40 courses relating to Cloud, most within the AWS category with a heavy focus on security and compliance
+To date, Stuart has created 90+ courses relating to Cloud reaching over 100,000 students, mostly within the AWS category and with a heavy focus on security and compliance.

 He is AWS certified and accredited in addition to being a published author covering topics across the AWS landscape.